brunoluiz/brunoluiz.github.io/content/blog/grpc-a-powerful-way-to-improve-golang-apis/index.md

 - [Protocol buffers compiler][1]
 - [Golang protoc plugin][2]

-In a Golang project, running `protoc -I. --go\_out=plugins=grpc:. api.proto` should generate both server and client.
+In a Golang project, running `protoc -I. --go_out=plugins=grpc:./generated api/api.proto` should generate both server and client.
 The `go_package` option in the protobuf specifies the generated code output path.
+In this case it will be `./generated/api`.

 To create a server, all methods defined by the proto need to implemented in a Golang struct.
 Peaking into the generated files, this is the interface generated from `service Identity`.
 An implementation fulfilling these methods will be enough to implement a server.